Azure/azure-vmware-solution/avs-autoscale/README.md

 2. In the Add a Module screen, Browse from the Gallery for the Az.VMware PowerShell Module and select the 5.1 Runtime version.
 Select the Import button.

+Note: The Az.VMware module has a dependency on Az.Accounts.
+If Az.Accounts has not previously been added to an Azure Automation Account in your subscription, you will need to add that module first and allow a few minutes for the import to complete before adding the Az.VMware module.

 ![](./media/image22.png)

 ### Step 4: Add Runas Service Account to the Azure Automation Account.